Statement (GameMaker State Machines)

 https://discord.gg/8spFZdyvkb

-Part of the RefresherTowel Games frameworks
+Part of the RefresherTowel Games Toolkits

 - Echo - advanced debug logging (level filtering, tags, optional stack traces, history dumps) that now comes with an advanced, yet easy to use debug UI builder!